DavidCarl/UFO/NEWREADME.md

 ### Multi threaded

-One way of of inc
+One way of improving the peformance is to
 You can read more about `xargs` [here](https://shapeshed.com/unix-xargs/)

 ### Parallelization